Ivenyang/cocos-docs/tutorial/parkour-game-with-javascript/7.0-add-coin-and-obstacles/en.md

 ![objectlayer][objectlayer.png]

 3. Design object layer by dragging and dropping rectangle object into the map.
 You can change the rectangle size and it's position.
-You can also duplicate or delete the object.
+You can also duplicate or delete the objects.

 ![designobjectlayer](designobjectlayer.png)

 4. Some tips on designing object layer:
-You can change the opacity of the layers in the tiled map so that you can better place the object.
+You can change opacity of the layers in the tiled map so that you can easily place the object.

 ###Add Rock Object Layer